asobhy-qnx/ros2_documentation/source/Installation/Rolling/QNX-Development-Setup.rst

 -----------------------------

 Starting with a QNX SDP7.1 installation along with the required cross compiled dependencies, the build process will cross compile ROS 2's source code against SDP7.1 and the cross compiled dependencies.
-Binaries will be generated for three architectures:
+Binaries will be generated for the two architectures below:

 aarch64le
-armv7-le
 x86_64

 The generated files can then be transferred to the required target and used.
 The following document will go over the steps needed to cross compile the dependencies and ROS 2.